wilsonmar/wilsonmar.github.io/_posts/2016-04-01-java-devops-workflow.md

 3. Run a script to download and install package manager for your operating system:

-   * On Mac, Homebrew.
+   * On Mac: Homebrew
-   * On Windows, Chocolatey.
+   * On Windows: Chocolatey
-   * On Ubuntu Linux, apt-get
+   * On Ubuntu Linux: apt-get
-   * On Red Hat, yum
+   * On Red Hat: yum
    * etc.
+   <br /><br />

-4. Download and install language (VM) support utilities:
+4. The choice of language (VM) support utilities you use and the license you want to pay are:

    * <a target="_blank" href="http://www.oracle.com/technetwork/java/javase/downloads/index.html">
    Java SDK download from Oracle</a>